1540 Broadway: Construction

 By mid-1987, the Loews State Theatre was being demolished.
 By then, the tower was planned to be 44 stories tall, with SOM as architect.
 The hotel rooms were removed from the project; Eichner said that the nightly rates per room would have to be at least $200 in order to receive an adequate return on investment.
 This change occurred after Eichner was advised that an office building would be cheaper and just as profitable than a mixed-use development.
+The foundation measured about 200 × 200 ft across and 60 ft deep; its construction took eight months and required excavating 50,000 ft3 of rock.

 The foundation was in place by February 1988, at which point the Hahn Company signed a lease to operate a shopping mall at the base of 1540 Broadway.
 The builders encountered several difficulties during construction.
 For example, the foundation work caused cracks on the exterior of the Lyceum Theatre, a New York City designated landmark that had to be shored up.
 Eichner also disagreed with his architects over the materials and design, as well as with the Hahn Company over a planned screen in the shopping mall.

 A design for the shopping mall, known as Metropolis Times Square, was announced in 1989.
 The project was also renamed One Broadway Place, despite the fact that the building was several miles from One Broadway and was not on a street called Broadway Place.
 By then, vacancy rates in New York City office buildings were increasing.
 A representative of Eichner's firm anticipated that 1540 Broadway would open before the 42nd Street Redevelopment's four large towers were completed, potentially competing with Eichner's building.
 News America Corp. was among the companies that expressed interest in leasing space at the building, but it ultimately did not sign a lease.
 At the end of the year, Eichner still did not have any office tenants.
 He still expressed optimism, saying that Hahn was paying about as much for the retail space as an office tenant with 200000 ft2.
 Hahn was itself having trouble finding tenants for the shopping mall; after failing to convince Japanese music retailer The Wave to open a store there, it made an agreement with Musicland.